ezrayalley/SignLink-A-Multimodal-Bidirectional-Sign-Language-Translator/README.md

 ---

 ## Contact
-Some files have been hidden.
+Some files and codes have been hidden.
-For questions, suggestions or to get full access to files, reach out:
+For questions, suggestions or to get full access to full files, reach out:

 - **Email**: ezra.yalley@gmail.com
 - **GitHub**: [@ezrayalley](https://github.com/ezrayalley)